zandbelt/pingfederate-proxy/README.md

     Logout Mode	Front Channel
     Skip Host Name Validation	false

+For Agentless Adapter >= 1.2 leave the following entry empty:

+    Authentication Endpoint

 <and an attribute contract for all attributes you want to pass over the bridge>

 **IDP Proxy Adapter Settings**